-You can customize your graph even more by choosing the order of your values either you want it ascending or descending.
+You can also choose the order of your values either you want it ascending or descending.

 For the y-axis, select the numerical value or any of the columns in your boards.
 For example, we want to see the total budget spent per month for each team.

 You can pick which specific group of each board you'd like to see the value from.
 In this example, we want to see all months from each boards:

 Filter your chart

 You filter directly on your chart by using the board filters.
 It is a great way to display the exact information you need.
 On your chart widget, click on the filter icon as below:

 Let's say we want to see the total amount spent on festival events only for both Lea and Julia's teams.
 On the top right of the widget in the search bar, we will type "festival" as below:

 This will display the budget of both Lea and Julia's team spent per month only on festival events.
 You can even save your view by clicking "save" to save your customized view.